MichaelStiefler/sas_il2_superschool_old/trunk/Storebror/UP3 Patch Pack/readme.txt

 The Bf 109 G14 Hotfix installs directly into the #UP# folder, please remove or deactivate that folder:
 - UP3 Bf 109G-14 Hotfix

+IMPORTANT: If you have PA_Jeronimo's Engine Cowling Mod installed in your game, please make sure to Rename the folder
+           3do/plane/Me-262V-3
+           inside that mod folder (e.g. the path in your game might be like "#UP#\Fixed cowling engine & props\3do\plane\Me-262V-3") to
+           3do/plane/-Me-262V-3
+           or simply remove the "Me-262V-3" of it.
+           If you don't do so, your engines will die on ground start.